jovaldivieso/csvil/README.md

 python test/double_integrator_casadi_diffusion_policy.py \
   --model-dir outputs/train/2026-06-29/22-33-10_diffusion/checkpoints/010000/pretrained_model/
 ```
-This will run an autonomous rollout using the trained policy and output a PDF plot of the trajectory to the workspace
+This will run an autonomous rollout using the trained policy and output a PDF plot of the trajectory to the workspace.